 The link to the European mainland, known as Doggerland, was lost only after the final thawing of the Ice Age as late as 7,000 years ago.
 At the time Doggerland separated The Thames estuary and the southern North Sea.

-Who knows what you might find for yourself beachcombing on Norfolk’s ever-changing Deep History Coast, 16 miles from West Runton to Happisburgh via Cromer’s chalk reef (the reason Cromer crab is so sweet), the Cromer Ridge (the highest point in East Anglia – yes, really!) and prehistoric Cromer Forest-bed which stretches from Weybourne to Pakefield in Suffolk.
+Who knows what you might find for yourself beachcombing on Norfolk’s ever-changing Deep History Coast, 16 miles from West Runton to Happisburgh via Cromer’s chalk reef (the reason Cromer crab is so sweet), the Cromer Ridge (the highest point in East Anglia with a sea view – yes, really!) and prehistoric Cromer Forest-bed which stretches from Weybourne to Pakefield in Suffolk.
 There are more than 20,000 fossil finds a year!

 PS Norfolk is also the only county in the UK where evidence has been found of the four human species – Homo antecessor, Homo heidelbergensis, Homo neanderthalensis, and our own species Homo sapiens.